Log Viewer

 Umbraco ships with a built-in Log Viewer feature.
-This allows you to filter and view log entries and perform much more complex search queries.
-This helps you find the log entries that you are interested in.
-You can find the Log viewer in the Settings section.
+This allows you to filter, view log entries, perform complex search queries, and analyze logs for debugging.
+You can find the Log viewer in the **Settings** section of the Umbraco backoffice.

 Learn how to use the Log Viewer to read and understand logs for your Umbraco CMS website.

-Here are a handful of example queries to get you started, however, the saved searches contain some further examples.
-For more details on the syntax head over to the https://github.com/serilog/serilog-filters-expressions project.
+Here are some example queries to help you get started.
+For more details on the syntax, see the <https://github.com/serilog/serilog-filters-expressions> project.

-Find all logs where the message has localhost in it with SQL like @Message like '%localhost%'\
+**Find all logs where the message has localhost in it with SQL like**`@Message like '%localhost%'`

 using Azure;